Actindo-AG/Documentation/Payments/UserInterface/06a_ListConfirmations.md

         A refund is reserved but not yet released by an Actindo user.

 - *Status*
-   Status text.
+   Description of the transaction status.

 - *Connection ID*
    ID of the connection.

 - *Created At*
-   Date and time, on which the payment service provider has created the transaction.
+   Date and time when the payment service provider has created the transaction.

 - *Modified At*
-   Date and time, on which the payment service provider has modified the transaction.
+   Date and time when the payment service provider has modified the transaction.

 - *Currency*
    Currency in which the payment will be posted.